akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He scoffed.
 ‘Since when can a daughter hold thegn’s land without a husband?
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—’

-The horse bolted.
+The knight’s horse bolted, and shot past them at a gallop, heading for the river crossing.

-It shot past them at a gallop, heading for the river crossing.
 Sir Guy’s smooth voice turned into a yell with such un‑knightly words as would make a pig blush.
 He took off after his mount, scattering the geese, as though chased by a swarm of bees.

 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.
 By the time Beatrice reached her, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.